-- A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water. - Should the line tender and/or diver become aware of an entanglement of an individual protected species, the reporting requirements described below must be followed as soon as safety permits. - REPORTING REQUIREMENTS FOR MOON POOL AND SLACK-LINE ENTANGLEMENT: Review of your proposed activities identified entanglement and/or entrapment risk(s) to protected species (i.e. species protected under the ESA and/or MMPA).
+- NMFS SLACK-LINE PRECAUTIONS AND REPORTING REQUIREMENT: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, to the extent practicable, to prevent accidental entanglement of protected species (i.e., species protected under the ESA and/or MMPA).
+This may include tether lines attached to remotely operated equipment.
+The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except under circumstances when complying with these requirements would put the safety of divers, crew, or the vessel at risk: - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action. - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water. - Should the line tender and/or diver become aware of an entanglement of an individual protected species, the reporting requirements described below must be followed as soon as safety permits. - NMFS REPORTING REQUIREMENTS: Review of your proposed activities identified potential entanglement and/or entrapment risk(s) to protected species (i.e. species protected under the ESA and/or MMPA).
 Procedures and measures for reporting are dependent upon the situation and must be followed only in cases where they do not jeopardize human safety.
-These general requirements replace those specific to dead and injured species reporting in respective sections of Appendix A as they relate to geophysical surveys and Appendix C of the 2020 Biological Opinion on the Bureau of Ocean Energy Management's Oil and Gas Program Activities in the Gulf of Mexico - Incidents Requiring Immediate Reporting: Should any of the following occur at any time, immediate reporting of the incident is required after personnel and/or diver safety is ensured: - Entanglement or entrapment of a protected species (i.e., an animal is entangled in a line or cannot or does not leave a moon pool of its own volition). - Injury of a protected species (e.g., the animal appears injured or lethargic). - Interaction, or contact with equipment by a protected species. - Any observation of a leatherback sea turtle within a moon pool (regardless of whether it appears injured, or an interaction with equipment or entanglement/entrapment is observed).
+These general requirements replace those specific to dead and injured species reporting in respective sections of Appendix A as they relate to geophysical surveys and Appendix C of the 2020 Biological Opinion on the Bureau of Ocean Energy Management's Oil and Gas Program Activities in the Gulf of Mexico.

+Incidents Requiring Immediate Reporting

+Should any of the following occur at any time, immediate reporting of the incident is required after personnel and/or diver safety is ensured:

+- Entanglement or entrapment of a protected species (i.e., an animal is entangled in a line or cannot or does not leave a moon pool of its own volition). - Injury of a protected species (e.g., the animal appears injured or lethargic). - Interaction, or contact with equipment by a protected species. - Any observation of a leatherback sea turtle within a moon pool (regardless of whether it appears injured, or an interaction with equipment or entanglement/entrapment is observed).